johnfelipe/datacamp_data-scientist-python/01-python-for-data-science/02-python-lists/python-lists-notes.md

 upstairs = areas[6:]
 ```

 # Replace list elements

-Replacing list elements is pretty easy.
-Simply subset the list and assign new values to the subset.
+Simply subset the list and assign new values to the subset to replace elements in a list.
 You can select single elements or you can change entire list slices at once.
-Use the IPython Shell to experiment with the commands below.
-Can you tell what's happening and why?
 x = ["a", "b", "c", "d"]
 x[1] = "r"
 x[2:] = ["s", "t"]
-For this and the following exercises, you'll continue working on the areas list that contains the names and areas of different rooms in a house.

 Requirement(s)
 You did a miscalculation when determining the area of the bathroom; it's 10.50 square meters instead of 9.50.
-Can you make the changes?
 Make the areas list more trendy!
 Change "living room" to "chill zone".

 ```
 # Create the areas list
 areas = ["hallway", 11.25, "kitchen", 18.0, "living room", 20.0, "bedroom", 10.75, "bathroom", 9.50]